 Most people do not have symptoms.
-Occasionally, jaundice may occur.
-Some persons with this disease may develop gallstones that require treatment.
+In some cases, jaundice may occur.
+Some people may develop gallstones that need to be treated.

-Usually no treatment is needed.
-Folic acid supplementation may help your body produce normal red blood cells and improve the symptoms of the anemia.
+Usually, no treatment is needed.
+Folic acid supplements may help your body produce normal red blood cells and improve the symptoms of the anemia.

 People with hemoglobin C disease can expect to lead a normal life.

 Complications include anemia, gallbladder disease, and enlargement of the spleen.

 When to Contact a Medical Professional